mattischrome/console-blog/content/posts/some-initial-thoughts-about-civilization-vii/index.md

 category: "Software"
 tags: [Twenty Five, Civ VII, Games, Software]
 date: "2025-02-11"
-description: 'Sid Meier\'s Civilization VII is out today to much fanfare.
+description: 'Sid Meier''s Civilization VII is out today to much fanfare.
 After spending what top scientists are calling "far too long" playing Civ VI and a couple of run throughs during the early access period, here are some thoughts on the new instalment.'
 ---
 Sid Meier's Civilization VII is out today to much fanfare.
 After spending what top scientists are calling "far too long" playing Civ VI and a couple of run-throughs of the new game during the early access period, here are some thoughts on the new instalment.